joebew42/opensubs.io/scratchpad.md

 ## DOING

-- `Other` should be the default value of category for all the new payments.
+- As a user when I go the the All Payments page I want to see a summary of all my expenses for each category

+HTTP GET /api/subscriptions/summary

+{
+  data: {
+    currency: "EUR",
+    currency_symbol: "€",
+    spendings: [
+      {category: "travel", amount: 239.99},
+      {category: "videogames", amount: 999.99},
+      {category: "other", amount: 9.99},
+      {category: "uncategorized", amount: 1900.00},
+    ]
+  }
+}

 ## TODO

-- The category is mandatory and cannot be blank.
-- As a user when I go the the All Payments page I want to see a summary of all my expenses for each category
 - Error: `SubsServices.get_services/0` is undefined
 - Why we run an empty seed `apps/repository/priv/repo/seeds.exs` when we execute the `mix ecto.setup` task?
 - during the `mix deps.get` we get a `quantum 2.2.1 RETIRED! (invalid) Problem with Daylight Saving Time`